 - Badges to make your unit or community stand out

 - Tenant screening and landlord tools

-If you’re a landlord or property manager in the U.S. with less than 25 units, it’s free to post on Zumper and only takes a few minutes (exceptions include NYC and Chicago).
-If you have more than 25 listings or want to feature a rental community, contact Zumper directly for pricing and feature information.
+If you’re a landlord or property manager in the U.S. with less than 10 units, it’s free to post on Zumper and only takes a few minutes.
+If you have more than 10 listings or want to feature a rental community, contact Zumper directly for pricing and feature information.
 Zumper has a D- rating with the Better Business Bureau and is not accredited.
-Zumper has mixed consumer reviews.
-Some customers got quality leads and others got leads from properties that weren’t theirs or even in their state.
+Zumper only has two reviews on Trustpilot and they are negative.

-Founded in 1973 in Tallahassee, Florida, Homes.com has headquarters in Norfolk, Virginia, and over 400 employees.
-Its parent organization is Dominion Enterprises and it is the fifth-largest real estate portal.
+Founded in 1973 in Tallahassee, Florida, Homes.com has headquarters in Norfolk, Virginia, and about 3,300 employees.
+Its parent organization is Dominion Enterprises and it is the sixth largest real estate portal by traffic.
 The site offers homes for rent, for sale, and rent to own.
 It specializes in single-family homes but also has search options for apartments, townhouses, and condos for rent.
 We chose Homes.com as our best rental listing site for single-family homes because that’s its niche, it has a large platform with robust features, and a broad reach to find tenants.